xarray-contrib/xbatcher/README.rst

 |Build Status| |codecov| |docs| |pypi| |conda-forge| |license|

-Xbatcher is a small library for iterating xarray DataArrays in batches.
-The goal is to make it easy to feed xarray datasets to machine learning libraries such as PyTorch_ or TensorFlow_.
+Xbatcher is a small library for iterating Xarray DataArrays and Datasets in batches.
+The goal is to make it easy to feed Xarray objects to machine learning libraries such as PyTorch_ or TensorFlow_.
 View the |docs| for more info.

 .. _TensorFlow: https://www.tensorflow.org/